Apress/pro-asp.net-core-6/typos.md

 **Chapter 11**

+On page 272, the text that describes Listing 1-8 refers to the `Configure` method, which is no longer used to configure ASP.NET Core applications.

+(Thanks to Sam Miller for reporting this problem)

+---

-The sentence that starts like this:
+On page 273, the  sentence that starts like this:

 > In Listing 11-9, I used Blazor to create the administration features